th-koeln-intia/ip-sprachassistent-team4/docs/pages/results/headlines.md

 After installing the node, import our flow from [our github repository](https://raw.githubusercontent.com/th-koeln-intia/ip-sprachassistent-team4/master/flows/play_headlines_german.json){:target="_blank"}

 Open the node "get news for DE" and update the URL.
-Acutally the URL looks like this:
+Actually the URL looks like this:

 `https://newsapi.org/v2/top-headlines?country=de&apiKey=PUT_YOUR_API_KEY_HERE`